MicrosoftDocs/defender-docs/defender-endpoint/indicator-ip-domain.md

 ## Before you begin

-It's important to understand the following prerequisites prior to creating indicators for IPS, URLs, or domains:
+It's important to understand the following prerequisites prior to creating indicators for IPS, URLs, or domains.

 ### Microsoft Defender Antivirus version requirements